tdbhacks/Cybersecurity_for_teenagers/README.md

   trying to gain advantage of their misjudgment.
-Spam, some of which includes scam messages, becomes an issue for children in several different contexts: through email, texts, and the chat functions of games and online worlds, which are becoming extremely popular forms of entertainment among children, as noted by David Riley, executive director of the marketing research company NPD group (“Kids and Gaming”).
+Spam, some of which includes scam messages, becomes an issue for children in several different contexts: through email, texts, and the chat functions of games and online worlds, which are becoming extremely popular forms of entertainment among children, as noted by David Riley, executive director of the marketing research company NPD group.
 Kids need to be taught to never reply to spam and to never follow unknown links.

   By introducing them to these kinds of threats, they can learn about them in a safe environment, without having to go through